All Episodes

 Why aren't you allowing an independent audit?

-Those should be preserved by statute under law for a period of two years under federal law.
+Those should be preserved by statute, under law, for a period of two years under federal law.

-Why are you telling uh local precincts?
+Why are you telling local precincts?

 This is coming right from the top.